RamErlikh/kickchattranslator/README.md

 - Automatic duplicate message detection

 ### CORS and Security
-- Uses CORS proxies for some API calls
+- GitHub Pages has CORS restrictions for security
 - Translation APIs are free but may have rate limits
 - No sensitive data is stored permanently